 8 Tips to Getting the Best Deals at Garage Sales

-In 2013, there were an average of 165,000 garage sales in the United States every week, where we bought about 4,967,500 items, according to the analysts at Statistic Brain .
+There are an average of 165,000 garage sales in the United States every week, where Americans buy about 4,967,500 items, according to the analysts at Statistic Brain.

 You’ll find everything from half-used bottles of perfume to older-model gaming systems to antique furniture at a garage sale.
 Before you rush in and start buying, make sure what you’re looking at is a good deal.